Vultee BT-13 Valiant

 Under the designation XBT-16B, one BT-13A was rebuilt with a plastic fuselage for evaluation.
 As soon as World War II ended all versions in service were retired from the USAAF and US Navy.
 After 1948 a handful of BT-13's receive the revised designation T-13.

-The Valiant was also known as the "Vultee Vibrator", nicknamed from its pilots, due to the fact that it had a tendency to rattle the canopy during spins, including some airport windows during takeoff.
+The Valiant was also known as the "Vultee Vibrator", nicknamed from its pilots.

 Less than 50 of these aircraft are airworthy and have become very popular with warbird collectors and can often be seen at airshows around the country.